Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 I haven't had a chance to fully analyze Charles' critique, nor even Brad's original paper, so I can only offer an observation at this point.

 People are always talking about the mathematical quality of music, but in actuality a purely mathematical analysis of music leads to some counter-intuitive results.
 Trying to explain the rules of tonal harmony, for instance, in mathematical terms, might come up with confusing and disapointing results for someone expecting to find the sort of mathematical symmetry that many non-musicians believe is there.
-This is because music is a balance of science and art, and, just as the ancients had to include imperfections in the great stone columns in temples, so they would look "right" to the eye, composers and other musicimake compromises between the mathematical ideal and the expectations of the ear.
+This is because music is a balance of science and art, and, just as the ancients had to include imperfections in the great stone columns in temples, so they would look "right" to the eye, composers and other musicians make compromises betweenthe mathematical ideal and the expectations of the ear.

 To achieve mathematical symmetry in music would mean not only adopting even-temperament, but throwing out the diatonic scale and using either 12-tone, whole-tone, or octatonic scales.
 Any mathematical study of traditional tonal music would have to use the more general approach of discrete mathematics -- set theory, graphs and dependencies, etc.